Adversarially Robust Spiking Neural Networks Through Conversion: Adversarially Robust ANN-to-SNN Conversion

 \subsection{Robust Finetuning of SNN After Conversion}

 We complement our hybrid conversion approach with spike-based backpropagation based adversarial finetuning.
-Similar to conventional robust training~\cite{Madry:2018,Zhang:2019}, we exploit adversarial examples at every iteration for weight updates and adjusted firing thresholds.
-The optimization objective follows:
+We exploit adversarial examples for robustly pre-trained weight finetuning updates, and also to robustly adjust firing thresholds.
+Our finetuning objective utilizes the TRADES loss~\citep{Zhang:2019}: